pgMemento/pgMemento/README.md

 for PostgreSQL.

 However, here are some plans I have for the near future:
+* Separate script functions from API functions
 * Do more benchmarking
-* Catch changes on DDL level (ALTER TABLE) by using Event Triggers and have a better way to manage table templates
+* Catch changes on DDL level (ALTER TABLE) by using Event Triggers and have a better way to manage table templates (e.g. by using metadata tables for pkeys, fkeys, indexes, sequences, columns)
-* Have another table to store metadata of additional created schemas for former table / database states.
+* Have a view to store metadata of additional created schemas for former table / database states.
-* Develop an alternative way to the row-based 'generate_log_entry' function to have a faster restoring process.
 * Take more consideration in reverting transaction because it's very simple at the moment
 * Better protection for log tables?
+* Table partitioning strategy for row_log table

 7. Media